boramalper/magnetico/README.md

 ## Features
 - Easy installation & minimal requirements:
-  - Python 3.5+ and a few Python packages that is available on PyPI.
+  - Pre-compiled static binaries and Docker images are provided.
-  - Root access is *not* required to install.
+  - Root access is *not* required to install or to use.
 - Near-zero configuration:
-  - magneticod works out of the box, and magneticow requires minimal configuration to work with the web server you choose.
+  - Both programs work out of the box, and **magneticow** can be used without a web-server too.
   - Detailed, step-by-step manual to guide you through the installation.
 - No reliance on any centralised entity:
-  - **magneticod** crawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
+  - **magneticod** trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
 - Resilience:
   - Unlike client-server model that web applications use, P2P networks are *chaotic* and **magneticod** is designed to handle all the operational errors accordingly.
+    - Currently on paper, wait for the v1.0!
-- High performance implementation:
+- High performance implementation in Go:
-  - **magneticod** utilizes every bit of your bandwidth to discover as many infohashes & metadata as possible.
+  - **magneticod** utilizes every bit of your resources to discover as many infohashes & metadata as possible.
 - Built-in lightweight web interface:
   - **magneticow** features a lightweight web interface to help you access the database without